Best Headphones For Podcasting

 Noise canceling is specifically important for monitoring the audio of a podcast as unwanted background noise can easily confuse us on what we are actually listening to.

-It can be easy to think the background noise of a car is actually in the audio recording, and sometimes it can be hard to record at all when the neighbors are being noisy or you live on a busy street.
+It can be easy to think the background external noise of a car is actually in the audio recording, and sometimes it can be hard to record at all when the neighbors are being noisy or you live on a busy street.

-Headphones that have a compact design in mind and provide great noise cancellation are therefore perfect for monitoring podcast audio.
+Headphones that have a compact design in mind and provide great ambient noise cancellation are therefore perfect for monitoring podcast audio.

 Final Thoughts